Confidential

 The most significant concern is the HR screening AI used in 1,200+ annual hiring decisions.
 No independent bias audit has been conducted, and the governance charter's claim of "quarterly monitoring" was contradicted during applicant follow-up, which confirmed a bias audit is only scheduled for Q3 with no independent auditor yet selected.
 Third-party data further revealed a pending EEOC complaint related to algorithmic hiring practices that was not disclosed in the submission.
 This combination - unaudited AI in employment decisions, undisclosed regulatory action, and contradictory applicant statements - makes this a referral that cannot be cleared without external validation.

 A second consumer-facing system generates marketing copy and nutritional claims without a documented legal review gate.
-Eight third-party AI vendors supply models and APIs with no documented indemnification clauses, creating layered vendor dependency risk across E&O and Cyber.
-No explicit AI-specific wording was identified in the tower schedule reviewed - no endorsements, exclusions, or AI-specific sublimits exist across any affected line.
+Eight third-party AI vendors supply models and APIs with no clear contractual risk-transfer provisions evidenced, creating layered vendor dependency risk across E&O and Cyber.
+No explicit AI-specific wording was identified from the tower schedule reviewed.
 Form-level review is required to assess exclusions, endorsements, sublimits, and potential ambiguity.

 Underwriter Recommendation